suin/fumadocs-page-card/README.md

 2. Create a new issue with a detailed description
 3. Include reproduction steps and your environment details

+## Related Packages

+**[@suin/auto-page-card](https://github.com/suin/auto-page-card)** is a remark plugin that automatically transforms markdown links into page cards.
+While this package provides React components for manual page card creation, `@suin/auto-page-card` offers automatic transformation.
+For Fumadocs users who prefer markdown syntax over JSX, we recommend using both packages together - install both, configure this package for the PageCard component, and add `@suin/auto-page-card` as a remark plugin to automatically convert `[Getting Started](./getting-started.mdx)` links into beautiful page cards.

 ## Related

 - [Fumadocs](https://fumadocs.vercel.app/) - The documentation framework this package extends